heleny/xcode-continuous-integration/README.md

 		rm -rf /Library/Server/Xcode/Data/BotRuns
 		rm -f /Library/Server/Xcode/Data/BotRuns/Cache

-Q: Why Bot doesn't show up correctly on Xcode?<br/>
+**Q**: Why Bot doesn't show up correctly on Xcode?<br/>
-A: Try to delete all the repos and server via Xcode -> Preferences -> Accounts, and then add them back, do a clean on /Library/Server cache and bots, and flush out Xcode's DerivedData.
+**A**: Try to delete all the repos and server via Xcode -> Preferences -> Accounts, and then add them back, do a clean on /Library/Server cache and bots, and flush out Xcode's DerivedData.

-Q: Where is the *.ipa created by Xcode Bot?<br/>
+**Q**: Where is the *.ipa created by Xcode Bot?<br/>
-A: /Library/Server/Xcode/Data/BotRuns/BotRun-ec531f8a-8501-486a-84ad-98045f03f0a2.bundle/output/ibot.ipa
+**A**: /Library/Server/Xcode/Data/BotRuns/BotRun-ec531f8a-8501-486a-84ad-98045f03f0a2.bundle/output/ibot.ipa